Proxy management

 Read featurePlatform coverage

-SERP monitoring, keyword research, competitive intelligence
+SERP monitoring, trend tracking, job discovery, suggestions, media search, keyword research, competitive intelligence

-Local lead generation, place enrichment, business discovery
+Local lead generation, place enrichment, address search, reverse geocoding, business discovery

 Creator research, comments, transcripts, trend analysis, campaign monitoring

-Product monitoring, pricing research, marketplace intelligence
+Storefront catalogs, product monitoring, shop catalog research, pricing research, marketplace intelligence

 App review analysis, ASO research, competitor tracking